 Merchant Account Means More Money

-If you run high risk businesses in the UK and do not have any means of accepting credit and debit card payments, you are leaving 90% of the money you can make on the table.
+If you run a high risk business and are looking to accept payments in the UK and do not have any means of accepting credit and debit card payments, you are leaving 90% of the money you can make on the table.

 A report estimates over 159 million cards are in use in the United Kingdom, with Mastercard and Visa being the most popular cards.
 And Diners Club as well as American Express the least used cards.